MikeDigitize/Scrolla/README.md

 ### Usage
 Scrolla is a function you can call to scroll to somewhere on the page.
 Where on the page depends on what you pass in.
 You can either pass as a first argument:

 * A CSS selector or HTMLElement.
-Scrolla will scroll to its top and left CSS properties.
+Scrolla will scroll to its top and left positional properties.
 * An object with an x and / or y property to scroll to.

 As a second argument you can pass in the speed at which the scroll occurs.
 This is an optional argument and defaults to 10.
 A number between 1 and 20 is recommended, with 1 being super slow and 20 being super fast.